znsio/specmatic-documentation/documentation/contract_tests.md

   "designation": "Senior Engineer"
 }
 ```

-### Pro Tips 🚀
-11. **Version Control**: It's highly recommended to check in your overlay files alongside your base specifications in your central contract repository.

-2. **Environment Variables**: When working with CI/CD pipelines, using `OVERLAY_FILE_PATH` can make your configuration more flexible and easier to manage across different environments.

-3. **Naming Convention**:
-   - For automatic detection in test mode, use the `<specname>_overlay.yaml` pattern
-   - For manual configuration, use clear naming that indicates purpose:
-     ```
-     employees.yaml              # Base specification
-     employees_overlay.yaml      # For automatic detection
-     employees.gateway.yaml      # Gateway overlay (manual configuration)
-     employees.monitoring.yaml   # Monitoring overlay (manual configuration)
-     ```

 ### Further Reading
 For a complete list of modifications possible with overlays, refer to the [OpenAPI Overlay Specification](https://spec.openapis.org/overlay/v1.0.0.html).